vinodkkc/cka/README.md

     - name: nginx
 ```

-- Schedule a pod on a specific node Method 3
+- Schedule a pod on a specific node Method 3 (Taints and Tolerations)

 - Taint the node